Feasibility of a trapped atom interferometer with accelerating optical traps: The noisy atom trap

-Moving on to the time-dependent spring constant, in order to make certain effects of the phenomenon clear, we can write the Hamiltonian
+Moving on to the time-dependent spring constant, in order to make certain effects of the phenomenon clear, we can write the Hamiltonian~\cite{Heating1,Heating2}

-in an alternate form~[\onlinecite{Heating1,Heating2}].
-Note that, for simplicity, we conduct the upcoming noise calculations for the case of stationary traps.
-We apply a unitary transformation to Eq. \ref{eq:TimeDepH} to obtain an expression which consists of the simple harmonic potential with a modified mass and spring constant, in addition to a term which drives harmonic oscillator transitions.
+in an alternate form.
+Note that, for mathematical simplicity, we conduct the upcoming noise calculations for the case of stationary traps and the $-mg\hat{x}$ term has been excluded.
+We apply a unitary transformation to Eq.~\ref{eq:TimeDepH} to obtain an expression which consists of the simple harmonic potential with a modified mass and spring constant, in addition to a term which drives harmonic oscillator transitions.

-Applying the unitary $U = \exp(-i\alpha(t) \{x,p\}/2$), we get the effective Hamiltonian, $H_{\rm eff}$, for the state $U^\dagger \ket{\beta}$ to be
+Applying the unitary $\hat{U} = \exp(-i\alpha(t) \{\hat{x},\hat{p}\}/2$), we get the effective Hamiltonian, $\hat{H}_{\rm eff}$, for the state $\hat{U}^\dagger \ket{\beta}$ to be

 We can see that there is now an effective mass $m_{\rm eff} = e^{2\hbar \alpha} m$ and an effective spring constant $k_{\rm eff}=k(t)e^{2\hbar\alpha}$.
-An additional time-dependent term involving $\{x,p\}$ also appears and will lead to oscillator transitions.
+An additional time-dependent term involving $\{\hat{x},\hat{p}\}$ also appears and will lead to oscillator transitions.

 $\alpha$ can be expressed in terms of both the unperturbed and time-dependent spring constant, $k_{0}$ and $k(t)$.
-Factoring out $e^{-2\hbar \alpha}$, we can define $e^{4\hbar \alpha} k(t) \equiv k_{0}$, with which we can rewrite $H_{\rm eff}$ to be
+Factoring out $e^{-2\hbar \alpha}$, we can define $e^{4\hbar \alpha} k(t) \equiv k_{0}$, with which we can rewrite $\hat{H}_{\rm eff}$ to be